-These definitions aren’t meant for absolute accuracy; They are intended to be useful and economical for students to understand the vocabulary they encounter while practicing Taido.
-As such, some definitions may be unsatisfying to more-experienced practitioners.
+These definitions are intended for students to understand the vocabulary they encounter while practicing Taido.
+As such, some definitions may be unsatisfying to more-experienced practitioners looking for nuance.
 These definitions are purposefully incomplete because they are meant for use as a quick reference.

-I have neglected to include any kind of pronunciation guide, though my romanization from the Japanese terms is fairly self-consistent.
-The reason for this is that I don’t believe one can learn how to pronounce another language properly without actually learning the basic grammar and usage of that language.
+I have neglected to include any kind of pronunciation guide.
+The reason is that I don't believe one can learn how to pronounce another language properly without actually learning the basic grammar and usage of that language.
 For our uses as Taido students, these terms are simply jargon, and mispronunciation is forgivable.
-However, please don’t go trying to sound smart by using Japanese words when you don’t understand them fully.
+Please don't go trying to sound smart by using Japanese words when you don't understand them fully.

-Perhaps I will address the efficacy of using Japanese terminology in an English-speaking practice environment elsewhere.
-For the time being, it is enough to note that Taido remains a “Japanese martial art,” and as such requires the adoption of certain terminology.
+For the time being, it's enough to note that Taido remains a "Japanese martial art," and as such requires the adoption of certain terminology.

 If you notice any glaring inaccuracies or omissions, I would really appreciate it if you could drop me a line.
 Thanks.